$\infty$-operads via symmetric sequences: The Composition Product and -Operads

 \subsection{$\infty$-Operads as Associative Algebras}

-In this subsection we will see that \iopds{} with a fixed space $X$ of objects are given by associative algebras in symmetric $X$-collections (or $X$-coloured symmetric sequences).
+In this subsection we will see that \iopds{} are given by associative algebras in a double \icat{} of symmetric collections (or coloured symmetric sequences) in $\mathcal{S}$.
 For this we use Barwick's model of \iopds{} from \cite{BarwickOpCat}; this is known to be equivalent to other models of \iopds{} thanks to the results of \cite{BarwickOpCat,iopdcomp,CisinskiMoerdijkDendSeg,CisinskiMoerdijkSimplOpd}.
 Before we recall Barwick's definition we first introduce some notation:

-\begin{defn} Write $\mathbb{F}$ for a skeleton of the category of finite sets, with objects $\mathbf{k} := \{1,\ldots,k\}$, $k = 0,1,\ldots$.
-Let $\DF$ be the category with objects pairs $([n], f \colon [n] \to \mathbb{F})$ with a morphism $([n], f) \to ([m], g)$ given by a morphism $\phi \colon [n] \to [m]$ in $\simp$ and a natural transformation $\eta \colon f \to g \circ \phi$ such that \begin{enumerate}[(i)] \item the map $\eta_{i} \colon f(i) \to g(\phi(i))$ is injective for all $i = 0,\ldots,m$, \item the commutative square \csquare{f(i)}{g(\phi(i))}{f(j)}{g(\phi(j))}{\eta_{i}}{}{}{\eta_{j}} is a pullback square for all $0 \leq i \leq j \leq m$. \end{enumerate} \end{defn}
+\begin{defn} Write $\xF$ for a skeleton of the category of finite sets, with objects $\mathbf{k} := \{1,\ldots,k\}$, $k = 0,1,\ldots$.
+Let $\DF$ be the category with objects pairs $([n], f \colon [n] \to \xF)$ with a morphism $([n], f) \to ([m], g)$ given by a morphism $\phi \colon [n] \to [m]$ in $\simp$ and a natural transformation $\eta \colon f \to g \circ \phi$ such that \begin{enumerate}[(i)] \item the map $\eta_{i} \colon f(i) \to g(\phi(i))$ is injective for all $i = 0,\ldots,m$, \item the commutative square \csquare{f(i)}{g(\phi(i))}{f(j)}{g(\phi(j))}{\eta_{i}}{}{}{\eta_{j}} is a pullback square for all $0 \leq i \leq j \leq m$. \end{enumerate} \end{defn}